 The Union County Capital Project Sales Tax Committee was established in December 2019.
 The Union County Council is vested with the authority to appoint and legislate as set forth in Article 3, Chapter 10, Title 4 of the South Carolina Code of Laws, 1976.

-The purpose of the Committee is to advise, oversee, and direct the activities and operations of the Union County Capital Project Sales Tax referendum.
+The purpose of the Commission is to advise, oversee, and direct the activities and operations of the Union County Capital Project Sales Tax referendum.

 |Michelle Betenbaugh||City of Union||Chair|